Macroeconomic factors– What are they?

 Macroeconomic factors affect the entire economy or all the sectors, including the individual stocks which are affected by the micro factors.

 Indian Stock markets are affected by these factors over time, or the prices move in anticipation of these events or developments in the economy, a sector or particular stocks.

-So, In this blog, we will discuss how the Indian stock markets get affected by the Macroeconomic factors and what are the five most important Macroeconomic factors that affect the Indian Stock Market.
+So, In this blog, we will discuss factors affecting the stock market in India and what are the five most important Macroeconomic factors that affect the Indian Stock Market.

 What is meant by Macroeconomic factors?

 Let us begin with explaining what is actually meant by these macroeconomic factors:

 The world markets are interconnected and impacts can be transmitted quite fast across markets through portfolio investors and hedge funds.